-- This is a short discussion document that has been drafted by the Chair and Vice-Chair of the NWIFCA TSB sub-committee in response to a resolution made at the last meeting of this sub-committee for Members to assist Officers in progressing a strategy for the review of NWIFCA byelaws. - 2.
+- 1. This draft strategy has been prepared by a group of NWIFCA TSB sub-committee Members and NWIFCA Officers in response to a resolution made at the meeting of this sub-committee in August 2021. - 2.
 When the NWIFCA was established in April 2010 it inherited a suite of byelaws for the fisheries in its District from its predecessor organisations: - a.
 National Rivers Authority byelaws for the Dee Estuary (7 byelaws) - b.
 North West Sea Fisheries Committee for the District between Hilbre Island and Haverigg Point (currently 17 byelaws) - c.
 Cumbria Sea Fisheries Committee for the District between Haverigg Point and River Sark (currently 16 byelaws) - d.
 Environment Agency for areas upstream of the old NWSFC & CSFC Districts (1 byelaw) - 3.
 The NWIFCA currently has 6 of its own byelaws which apply to the entire District. - 4.
 The geographic extent of each byelaw is determined by the boundaries of the Authority that made it.
 The NRA byelaws for the Dee, NWSFC and CSFC Districts, and the EA byelaw are contiguous; the byelaws made by NWIFCA cover its entire District. - 5.
 The fisheries in the NWIFCA District are currently subject to a suite of 47 byelaws originating from 5 different organisations, and which form a patchwork of local regulations that are overlaid by some District-wide regulations.
 Many of the byelaws address similar or identical issues in different ways.
 The result is a complex, confusing and piecemeal set of legacy byelaws. - 6.
-The purpose of this document is to set out some proposals for creating a single suite of NWIFCA byelaws.
-It builds on the conclusions of the discussions between TSB Members and IFCA officers in December 2019 and May 2020 of this issue and considers: - a.
+The purpose of this document is to set out a strategy for creating a single suite of NWIFCA byelaws.
+It builds on the discussions between TSB Members and IFCA officers in December 2019, May 2020, August and October 2021 of this issue and considers: - a.
 Aims and Objectives for this strategy; - b.
-A byelaw transition plan - c.
-How to prioritise progress - d.
+How to prioritise progress; and - c.
 Timescales for the review. - 7.
-This is not a complete or finished document.
+This Strategy is intended to set out a framework for action.
+Its implementation will also require a formally agreed "Operational Plan" (see initial proposal at Annex A), and also an appropriate system of checks and balances ("Quality Assurance") to ensure that the resulting new byelaws progress smoothly and effectively through the administrative processes without duplicating existing regulations or creating new loopholes or gaps. - 8.
 Any and all advice on how to develop and refine the Authority's strategy (or alternatives to the approach proposed here) would be very welcome.